tillitis/tkey-ssh-agent/README.md

 what you need to use as `--port` when running the host programs.
 Continue in the section below, "Using runapp".

-The the MTA1 machine running on QEMU (which in turn runs the firmware, and then the app) can output some memory access (and other) logging.
+The MTA1 machine running on QEMU (which in turn runs the firmware, and then the app) can output some memory access (and other) logging.
 You can add `-d guest_errors` to the qemu commandline To make QEMU send these to stderr.